 If you find an animal that interests you on this site, contact us to arrange a visit as soon as possible.
 We are unable to put animals on hold so act quickly!
 After an initial meeting with your prospective pet, our team will work with you to explain on all aspects of the adoption process.
 This will ensure that this match is the best fit for both you and the animal.
 Potential adopters are encouraged to spend as much time with their new family member prior to taking them home including a “meet and greet” with any pets already in your household.

 The adoption process includes the completion of an Adoption Agreement Application which can be downloaded here:

 Adoption fees are subject to change and will be confirmed as part of the adoption process.
-Dog and cat adoption fees include spay/neuter, vaccines, de-flea, de-worm, microchip and pet insurance for 30 days.
+Dog and cat adoption fees include spay/neuter, vaccines, de-flea, de-worm and microchip.